 First thing’s first: how long does it take to change your name?

 The name-changing process will greatly depend on whether your state operates the process through common law jurisdiction or civil law jurisdictions.
-The latter, which is present in Louisiana, is typically more restrictive, and therefore will take a longer time.
+The latter, which is present in Louisiana, is typically more restrictive, and therefore will take a longer time to change from Miss to Mrs.

 In your case, you’ll want to acquire the surname of your sweetheart by petitioning a state court.
 That said, don’t fear—marriage is a universally accepted reason to change your name, so you won’t have to provide much evidence for your name change appeal.